 Help Start Your Case Off on the Right Foot

 You can help by providing your attorney with as much information as possible about the accident, your injuries, and how they've affected your life.
 Be honest and thorough, but don't embellish or exaggerate.
 Sign authorizations giving your attorney access to your medical records and other vital documents.
-Discuss and sign a contingency fee agreement; this Attorney Meeting With a Clientallows your lawyer to take their fee out of the money they recover for you, rather than requiring you to pay for legal services upfront.
+Discuss and sign a contingency fee agreement; this allows your lawyer to take their fee out of the money they recover for you, rather than requiring you to pay for legal services upfront.

 Talk about your goals for the case with your attorney and work on a strategy.
 The attorney will send a demand letter to the potentially liable parties and their insurers, and you'll work with them to decide the next step based on the response received.
 Your demand could be accepted, the other side could make a counter offer, or you could instruct your attorney to make another demand.